-NATO's official policy towards Russia was most recently articulated by the heads of state and government of the Alliance at the Wales Summit in September 2014.
+NATO's official policy towards Russia was most recently articulated by the heads of state and government of the Alliance at the Warsaw Summit in July 2016.

 They stated that "the Alliance does not seek confrontation and poses no threat to Russia.
 But we cannot and will not compromise on the principles on which our Alliance and security in Europe and North America rest."
-(The Wales Summit Declaration can be read here).
+(The Warsaw Summit Communique can be read here).